djmbritt/workshop/assignments/web3-labs/README.md

-# Web3 Labs
+# Polygon Guild Day

-Welcome to the Web3 Labs assignment!
+Welcome to the Polygon Guild Day workshop!
 In this workshop you'll learn how to automate the deployment of Solidity contracts on the Polygon test network.